davidemoro/pytest-pypom-navigation/README.rst

 If you want to create a QA project based on Selenium/Splinter you can install cookiecutter-qa and generate a new ready to be used package with a working hello world.

+Since the core engine of the QA scaffold has been decoupled it will be easier to keep updated previously generated projects.

 Requirements
 ------------